 You don’t need to have read every comic book ever published to have an informed opinion on these movies any more, and everyone should be allowed to voice their hopes and fears for this project.
 Two key things have happened in recent years that have given these superhero characters to a much wider audience of caring fans.
 One is the success of Christopher Nolan’s Batman trilogy, which succeeded in grounding a fantastical character in a realistic way.
 This trilogy has exceeded expectations both critically and at the box office.
 The second vital development is Marvel’s incredible feat of creating an enormously profitable universe for several of its characters to co-exist, spawning standalone and ensemble films.

-article shows how Batman is the only solo superhero capable of topping the $1 billion mark so far).
-However, they also know that they have to try to match Marvel's success with The Avengers.
+The announcement at Comic-Con stemmed from both of these facts.
+Warner Bros. and DC know that Batman’s popular appeal is sky-high, and he can almost compete with Marvel’s range of characters on his own (This Forbes article shows how Batman is the only solo superhero capable of topping the $1 billion mark so far).
+However, they also know that they have to try to match Marvel’s success with The Avengers.
 By bringing other DC characters into play and working towards a Justice League ensemble pic, whole new realms of long-term profit become accessible.

 So now DC have played their trump card in the battle against Marvel.
 The move is desperate and it’s a huge gamble.
 Everyone involved in the making of this new film must bear in mind the backdrop of Nolan’s trilogy and Marvel’s successful Avengers project.
 But they must also not let these trends restrict their own creativity.